-(Staff Recommendation: Approve) 2.
-Approve and Delegate Authority to the Chief Executive Officer or Designee to pg.
-11 Execute a Professional Services Agreement with ReconMR, LLC with an Amount Notto-Exceed \$926,046 for a Three-Year Research Contract (Staff Recommendation: Approve) 3.
-Approve and Delegate Authority to the Chief Executive Officer or Designee to pg.
-15 Execute a Professional Services Agreement with Studio PR with an Amount Not-to-Exceed \$350,000 for a Three-Year Research Contract (Staff Recommendation: Approve) 4.
-Recommend the Board of Directors Approve and Delegate Authority to the CEO or pg.
-17 Designee to Execute a First Amendment to Agreement for Professional Services with Maher Accountancy to add \$292,800 for an Amount Not-to-Exceed \$742,800, through June 30, 2025 (Staff Recommendation: Approve)
+- 1. Approve May 2, 2024, Draft Board of Directors Meeting Minutes pg.
+5 (Staff Recommendation: Approve) - 2.
+Approve and Delegate Authority to the Chief Executive Officer or Designee to Execute a pg.
+9Professional Services Agreement with ReconMR, LLC with an Amount Not-to-Exceed \$926,046 for a Three-Year Research Contract (Staff Recommendation: Approve) - 3.
+Approve and Delegate Authority to the Chief Executive Officer or Designee to Execute a pg.
+13 Professional Services Agreement with Studio PR LLC with an Amount Not-to-Exceed \$350,000 for a Three-Year Public Relations Contract (Staff Recommendation: Approve) - 4.
+Approve and Delegate Authority to the CEO or Designee to Execute a First Amendment pg.
+15 to the Agreement for Professional Services with Maher Accountancy to add \$292,800 for an Amount Not-to-Exceed \$742,800, through June 30, 2025 (Staff Recommendation: Approve)